 This course is designed for students who do not meet MT 110 Intermediate Algebra requirements.
-Student learning outcomes include: basic algebra fundamentals, linear equations and linear inequalities, linear functions and their graphs, systems of equations and inequalities, operation with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
+Student learning objectives include: basic algebra fundamentals, linear equations and linear inequalities, linear functions and their graphs, systems of equations and inequalities, operation with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
 This course will use algebra to model and solve real-world problems.
-This is a prerequisite course for College Algebra, Math Concepts, and Statistics.
+This is a prerequisite course for College Algebra, Math Concepts.
 Includes a three credit hour workshop designed to give students customized support to provide just-in-time academic support to help their learning and success in the course.
-Prerequisites: Appropriate placement test score taken within the last three years.
-(3 credit hours may transfer depending on the college).
+Prerequisites: DS048 or appropriate math placement test score taken within the last three years.
+Three credit hours will count in some academic plans.
 (F, SP)